 What is the INTERFACE

-The INTERFACE Experience is a four-week course designed by Carl Paoli dedicated to guiding you towards Self-Mastery by diving deep into Emotional and Mental Fitness practices.
+The INTERFACE four-week experience is designed by Carl Paoli and is dedicated to guiding you toward Self-Mastery by diving deep into Emotional and Mental Fitness practices.

-The course is hosted online via Zoom, and each week, there is a 90-minute Coaching Call where Carl covers the topics, practices, and assignments that make up the INTERFACE program.
+The course is hosted online via Zoom, where Carl covers the topics, practices, and assignments that make up the INTERFACE program.

 - Journaling Guidelines and Prompts